Council Tax Privacy Notice

-This Privacy Notice sets out what you need to know about how Doncaster Council will use your information for the administration of Council Tax.
+This Privacy Notice sets out what you need to know about how the City of Doncaster Council (the Council) will use your information for the administration of Council Tax.
 This includes the billing, collection and recovery of Council Tax in accordance with the Local Government Finance Act 1992.

 The Council is committed to meeting its data protection obligations and handling your information securely.
 You should make sure you read and understand this notice before submitting your information to us.